ndriqa/ndriqa/README.md

 fun String.screaming() = this.uppercase()

-(psss...I know this could be done in a much shorter way, smartass...)
+(psss...I know this could be done in a much shorter way, smart cookie...)
 ```